technology-ebay-de/modular-toolkit/packages/other-demo-module/README.md

 # other-demo-module

-This is another small demo module that can be used to display the latest items from [Hacker News](https://news.ycombinator.com) on a web page.
+This is another small demo module that can be used to display the latest items from [Gist](https://gist.github.com) on a web page.

 ## Installation

-    npm install --save @modular-toolkit/demo-module
+    npm install --save @modular-toolkit/other-demo-module

 ## Usage